 The table contains the data of the selected indicators according to the selected regional division.
 The following columns are shown:

 If you have fetched more than three indicators, they are spread over several pages.
-You can browse the indicators by clicking the arrow to the left or right of the Searched data header.
+You can browse the indicators by using the scroll bar below the table data.

 Bar chart